Our Mission

 23. 2025

-The Hospitality, Restaurant, Tourism Management program (HRTM) will relocate to the Scarlet Hotel on Innovation Campus during June 2025.
-This move will provide expanded facilities for the program, featuring new academic spaces, office suites, and a commercial teaching kitchen for hands-on education.
+In June 2025, the Hospitality, Restaurant and Tourism Management program (HRTM) relocated to their new academic space at The Scarlet Hotel on Innovation Campus.
+This move provided expanded facilities for the program, featuring new study spaces, classrooms, and office suites, along with a planned commercial teaching kitchen for hands-on education.

 Our Curriculum